onriv/lean4ij/DEVELOP.md

 socksProxyPort=7890
 ```

-For first (and while require updating the frontend, run a `gradle buildBrowserInfoview` before run `runIde`)
+For first (and while require updating the frontend, run a `gradle buildBrowserInfoview` before run `runIde`).
+If the above way does not fix error in building the frontend, try remove `nodeProxySettings = ProxySettings.FORCED` too in `build.gradle.kts`.

 # Debug and troubleshooting